-ON BEHALF OF THE THOMAS B. FORDHAM FOUNDATION
+ON BEHALF OF THE

+THOMAS B. FORDHAM-FOUNDATION

+By: MOSO due.

-By: Michael J. Petrilli Executive Vice Resident
+Michael Petrilli

+President

-DATE: May 23, 2013
+DATE: May 29, 2015

 THE GOVERNING AUTHORITY OF

-By: L. J. Bru DATE: 5/6//3

-648075v.1
+The Phoenix Community Learning Center

+2

+BY: Juth fram

+Governing Board Representative

+DATE: 6/8/15

 EXHIBIT 1: EDUCATION PLAN